 Building on long-standing good experience, the “Renewable Energy Engineering and Management“ coursework is very concentrated and is taught mostly in three week modules.
 Students will not have to listen to conventional lectures from only one tutor, but will instead be taught by teams of lecturers recruited from different departments.
 Structuring the curriculum into modules offers the possibility for concentrated work and the integration of a range of teaching and learning techniques (role play, papers, team work in small groups).

-We offer three elective tracks in our MSc Renewable Energy Engineering and Managment programme:
+We offer two elective tracks in our MSc Renewable Energy Engineering and Managment programme:

 1. Energy Systems Technology (e.g. energy systems hardware, energy informatics, smart grids, energy efficiency)

-3. Environmental Planning and Management (e.g. decentralized energy systems, landscape and nature protection, landuse conflict, bioenergy, management)
+2. Renewable Energy Management and Planning (e.g. decentralized energy systems, landscape and nature protection, landuse conflict, bioenergy, management)

 All the lecturers have many years of international experience in their specialist area.